 As NLAAD infographics point out, HIV disproportionately affects Latino communities.
 Despite making up over a quarter of new diagnoses in the country, they represented just 18% of the U.S. population in 2017.
 What’s more, one in four Latina trans women is estimated to be living with HIV.

 Puerto Rican rapper Bad Bunny gets it.
 Puerto Rican rapper Bad Bunny gets it.
 Stigma, fear, discrimination, and homophobia may impact the lives of some Latinx people, which can lead to care avoidance and put them at higher risk for HIV.
 Tomorrow, we recognize National Latinx AIDS Awareness Day.
 We encourage you to learn more about the impact of HIV/AIDS on Latinx communities in our latest blog post, found at the site linked to in our profile. @badbunnypr #NLAAD #StopHIVTogether #NLAAD2020 @OfficialNLAAD @latinocommaids #badbunny #badbunny????

 Numerous events—both in person and virtual—such as HIV testing initiatives and webinars are scheduled around NLAAD.
-Below is a conversation about the NLAAD campaign and the importance of delivering the message to the Latino community.
-Visit the website or search #NLAAD on social media for more.
+Visit the NLAAD website or search #NLAAD on social media for more.

 In related news, ViiV Healthcare recently published a report on HIV and Latino gay and bisexual men, featuring many of the concerns and stories from this population.
 For details see “Hear From Latino Gay and Bisexual Men Affected by HIV.”